fhoedemakers/pico-pio-usb-gamepad-test/README.md

 ## Additional Notes

 - For wiring details and pin assignments, refer to the board documentation and the `CMakeLists.txt` options.
-- Some low speed devices like keyaboards might not work with PIO usb.
+- Some low speed devices like keyboards might not work with PIO usb.
-- Button labels are shown in the serial console in a NES controller style fashion.
-A, B, Select, Start, Left, Right, Up, Down.
-Other buttons are not shown.
-Will fix this maybe later.
+- Button labels are displayed in the serial console using a NES controller style:
+  **A, B, Select, Start, Left, Right, Up, Down**.
+  Other buttons are currently not shown.

 ---